-And If you love meeting new people than any Hostel will never disappoint you.
+And If you love meeting new people, then any Hostel will never disappoint you.

-From sharing sweet travel memories to accompanying each other in the city tour.
+From sharing sweet travel memories to accompanying each other on the city tour.

 Let me share a sweet moment –

-I meet a girl from Serbia and the very first thing she told that you look like my best friend which is in Serbia.
-She showed me his photo and I look a little bit.
+- I met a girl from Serbia, and the very first thing she told me was that you looked like my best friend in Serbia.
+So she showed me his photo, and I looked a little bit.

-I meant to say, where else you can share these moments with each other.
-At the hotels in a private deluxe room?
+I meant to say, where else can you share these moments.

 Na, not my place to be.

-And the bond was made, I made her try some delicious Indian food and taught some words of Hindi and I learned a bit of Serbian language Zdravo (Hello) as well.
+And the bond was made, I made her try some delicious Indian food and taught her some words of Hindi, and I learned a bit of the Serbian language Zdravo (Hello) as well.

-The Hostel is very close to some amazing café’s and yoga centers to look for.
+The Hostel is very close to some fantastic cafés and yoga centers to look for.